JadenGeller/CS-179-Project/README.md

 ## Results

+The `main.c` file encodes the problem to be optimized.
+The program can be compiled with the `make` command and run with `./main`.
+If it is desired that the program is timed, simply run `time ./main`.

 As previously discussed, the analytical solution to this problem is `(4, 6)`.
 Let's compare that to the CPU and GPU computed result.
 We will run both the CPU and GPU code with `island_count_per_kingdom = 10`, `island_population = 500`, and *one thousand iterations*.

 | Hardware | Optimized Arguments  | Optimized Fitness        | Runtime  |